RootRez/publisher-api-docs/README.md

 ## Best Practices

 * Use HTTPS.
-All communication with RootRez is handled over HTTPS.
+All communication with Ripe is handled over HTTPS.
 * Keep your API key out of version control (such as GIT or SVN), instead store in a local config file or similar secure means.
 * Cache data that is unlikely to change frequently such as property data (not including rates) and publisher settings.